(Latest update: 26/04/2017)

 Despite the wide scientific consensus on the risks posed by human-caused climate change, the subject remains divisive within the pages of some papers, with battlelines often drawn up on political grounds.

 Each day, Carbon Brief monitors and summarises how the newspapers are reporting and commenting on climate change and energy issues.
 We then send out an email summary to our thousands of subscribers.
 (You can sign up for free.)

 Using our extensive database of newspaper articles, Carbon Brief has isolated and summarised editorials on a variety of topics related to energy and climate change from the past five years.
 Topics we’ve chosen range from Arctic sea ice extent, China and coal through to climate finance, flood defence spending and nuclear power.

 We have selected editorials from all the national UK newspapers published over recent years.
-While the database is not 100% exhaustive, this sample of around 130 editorials provides a good sense of where the newspapers stand on each issue.
+While the database is not 100% exhaustive, this sample provides a good sense of where the newspapers stand on each issue.
 We will continue to add editorials to our database as they are published.

 Tableau dashboard by Rosamund Pearce for Carbon Brief.